nigef/NetworkNodes/README.md

 ## RF Transceiver Technology
-- TBD: Bluetooth "4.0/LE/BLE" CC2540 or CC2541 (encrypted, more packet overhead, very low power), or [nRF24L01+](https://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P) module (unencrypted, less overhead, very low power 900nA with sleep mode, limited packet size 32 bit)
+- Which PAN (Personal Area Network) technology to choose TBD: Bluetooth "4.0/LE/BLE" CC2540 or CC2541 (encrypted, more packet overhead, very low power), or [nRF24L01+](https://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01P) module (unencrypted, less overhead, very low power 900nA with sleep mode, limited packet size 32 bit)
 - Cost of BLE/nRF each: $1.00
 - Both use the 2.4 Ghz band.
 - Interestingly [the nRF24L01 can be used to broadcase BLE](http://hackaday.com/2013/09/21/sending-data-over-bluetooth-low-energy-with-a-cheap-nrf24l01-module/) because both use the same protocol
 - Theres also the low energy [ANT™ protocol](https://www.nordicsemi.com/eng/Products/ANT)
-- One obvious protocol choice is WiFi/802.11 protocol... which is relatively very high power, high bandwidth, and depends on local network uptime.
+- One obvious protocol choice is the WiFi/802.11 protocol used with LAN... which is relatively very high power, high bandwidth, and depends on local network uptime.
 (This WiFi protocol may not be the best suited choice?)
 - Also note, [Noric semi](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy) makes so many different modules for: BLE, ANT, 2.4 GHZ RF, SUB 1-GHZ RF, ...

 ## Software Model
 - Producer/Consumer model with shared buffer, and locking mechanism, (with "condition variable"?).
+- ...

 ## TODO
 - research the best protocol and choose it.
 Then order 10 nodes on eBay.